glencornell/cyclictest-ada/README.md

 ## Overview

 This program is a (very) simplified version of the cyclictest program.
-My objectives when writing this program were 1) to learn how to utilize Ada native language real-time features and 2) to create an Ada program that performs properly on a POSIX.4 real-time compliant operating system utilizing as little OS-specific real-time features as possible.
+My objectives when writing this program were to:

+1. learn how to utilize Ada native language real-time features and

+2. to create an Ada program that performs properly on a POSIX.4 real-time compliant operating system utilizing as little OS-specific real-time features as possible.

 In this manner, one can use this code as one possible implementation for portable real-time applications in Ada on POSIX-compliant operating systems.

 The following was used as a reference guide for the creation of this
 program: